craquiest/serverless_portfolio/README.md

 # Lamine's portfolio

 This is my web-portfolio project.
 It uses AWS and ReactJS.

 ## Technologies used

 Brew
 Git and github
 SSH (ssh-keygen -C, ssh-add)
+HTML
+CSS
+Font Awesome
+Google Fonts